Missing self-reference hreflang annotation

 Why is this important?

-Self-reference hreflang is not actually a mandatory requirement.
+Self-referencing hreflang is not actually a mandatory requirement.
 It appeared in the original recommendations that Google published as they figured it would be easier for users to just copy/paste the same 'hreflang cluster' on all corresponding translation pages.

 So it is NOT a problem if your site does not use it.